 I. RULES OF PLAY

-B. The duration of game: The game will consist of six(6) seven-minute periods with two-minute breaks between periods.
-There will also be a five-minute half time break between the third and fourth periods.
+B. The duration of game: The game will consist of 4 x 10 minute quarters and a five-minute half time break between halves.

 D. Goals: 6 ft. tall by 12 ft. wide